-What comes to mind when you think of Ireland?
+What comes to mind when you think of an Ireland trip?
 Verdant landscapes, friendly locals, and picturesque villages?
-You’ll find all of this and so much more on a trip along the Wild Atlantic Way.
+You’ll find all of this and so much more along the Wild Atlantic Way.
 This coastal route stretches for 1,550 miles along the western edge of Ireland, and boasts some of its most spectacular scenery.
 (These dreamy shots on the Wild Atlantic Way Instagram feed have us ready to pack our bags right now!)
 Here are five can’t-miss spots on this rugged seaside route.

 You’ll find an escape from everyday hustle and bustle on this quiet peninsula at the northern tip of Ireland.
 Watch as green landscapes give way to impressive blue seascapes as you travel to the Fanad Head Lighthouse.
 This structure at the edge of the peninsula has been a guiding light to sailors for 200 years.
 Today, three small cottages on the property can be used as accommodations for a relaxing getaway.

 Head inland for a visit to this stunning national park in County Donegal.
 Keep an eye out for red deer, which inhabit the over 40,000-acre park.
 A 19th-century castle situated within the park’s grounds—and its surrounding gardens—are worth strolling through, too.